zjwlucy/Decline_Package/README.md

 ### Results
 All result files will be added to the source folder.
 Please zip/tar/etc with filename cohort_date.zip and send to Jingwen (zjwlucy@bu.edu) and Matt Moll (remol@channing.harvard.edu)
-Further details on the project are here:  https://docs.google.com/document/d/1ecNAiYQG7C4lmPHUhkvw3B1MMH9wfZikHFWfLRQGKtw/
+See project document for further details on the project.

 ## Columns for data set